An improved model for the effect of correlated Si-III absorption on the one-dimensional Lyman-$\alpha$ forest power spectrum: Implications for warm dark matter constraints

 \section{Implications for warm dark matter constraints}

-What are the implications of this work for existing warm dark matter constraints from the 1D \Lya\ forest power spectrum?
-To assess this we compare our best-fit fiducial models to the uncertainties on data.
-For large-scale measurements such as those from eBOSS or DESI, which cover wavenumbers below $\sim 0.05\rm\,s\,km^{-1}$, as already discussed the differences between our model and the \cite{Mcdonald2006} ansatz are small.
-The main departure of our fiducial model is that we expect the amplitude of the \SiIII\ oscillations to increase toward higher redshift in the range $2\leq z \leq 3.5$ and remain approximately constant thereafter.
+To assess the implications of our correlated \SiIII\ absorption model for existing warm dark matter constraints from the 1D Ly$\alpha$ forest power spectrum, we compare our model to the uncertainties on the \citet{Boera2019} power spectrum measurement (grey shading) in Figure~\ref{fig:ObsErrs}.

-However, this situation changes for high-resolution measurements that probe smaller scales ($k\gtrsim 0.1$ s/km).
-We compare our model to the uncertainties on the \citet{Boera2019} power spectrum measurement (grey shading) in Figure~\ref{fig:ObsErrs}.
 The contribution from \SiIII\ becomes increasingly prominent at small scales.
 The red and blue curves show, respectively, our best-fit fiducial models using \textbf{Method I} and \textbf{Method II} described in Section~\ref{sec:usage}.
 The black circles show the results from our hydrodynamical simulation with the same error bars displayed in Figure~\ref{fig:Fits_diff_surveys}.
 At scales $k \sim 0.2\rm\,s\,km^{-1}$, the small-scale power from the \SiIII\ power spectrum -- which was not accounted for in earlier models -- becomes comparable to the observational error bars.

 It is thus interesting to investigate the impact of our model on existing warm dark matter (WDM) constraints from 1D \Lya\ power spectrum measurements. \cite{Irsic2024} recently used the measurement of \cite{Boera2019} to set a stringent lower bound on the mass of a warm dark matter (WDM) thermal relic.
 Their best-fit WDM model showed excellent agreement at intermediate scales ($k < 0.1$ s km$^{-1}$; $\chi^2$/dof = 20.4/20), giving a limit of $m_{\rm WDM} \geq 4.1$ keV (at 95 per cent confidence).
 However, extending their analysis to smaller scales ($k < 0.2$ s km$^{-1}$) resulted in a somewhat poorer fit ($\chi^2$/dof = 40.7/34) with a limit of $m_{\rm WDM} \geq 5.7$ keV. \cite{Irsic2024} noted the larger reduced $\chi^2$ was due to additional small-scale power at $k > 0.1$ s km$^{-1}$ -- precisely where our study reveals substantial \SiIII\ driven enhancements to the small-scale power.